miramastoras/centrolign_analysis/scripts/README.md

 `-m` is a string labelling what metric is being plotted.

-A conda environment json file is provided [here](https://github.com/miramastoras/centrolign_analysis/tree/main/conda/tree_heatmap/packages.json) that will enable this script to run.
+A conda environment json file is provided [here](https://github.com/miramastoras/centrolign_analysis/tree/main/conda/tree_heatmap/environment.yml) that will enable this script to run.
 In order to use the conda environment, download and install minconda from [here](https://docs.anaconda.com/miniconda/install/), then run

 ```
-conda env create -f packages.json -n tree_python
+conda env create -f environment.yml
 ```

 ## 2. distance_compare.py